-Through VCE Dance Units 1-2, the students will undertake various choreographic tasks and theoretical assignments.
-The students develop their analytical skills and knowledge of creating, rehearsing and performing dance through a variety of tasks.
+VCE Dance Units 1-2 are offered concurrently to VCASS contemporary dance technique classes.
+The students undertake choreographic and theoretical assignments to develop their analytical skills and knowledge of creating, rehearsing and performing dance through a variety of tasks.
 They develop their knowledge of dance making to create performance works that are both self and peer-assessed and which count toward assessment for VCE Dance Units 1-2.
 They also examine the influences on their own choreography as well as those on a range of professional choreographers, both current and historical.